enaburekhan/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
 In this project.
-The main goal is to create steps required to play the game.
-It begins with requesting for the players names, creating a board and displaying the board states and determining and displaying the winner or the draw if it ends in a tie.
+The main goal is to create the various logics  required to play the game.
+We created three classes:
+- Logic
+- Position
+- ArrayOperation
+These three class houses the various method logic required to play the play the game.

-# Milestone 2: User interface
+# Milestone 2: Game_logic

 - main